qcarver/ballsack/README.md

 Drag and drop an xml file into the window
 On drop, ballsack will visualize the xml doc as balls and sacks

-Notes: You can resize the window, but you can't erase scale or position anything dragged in ...yet.
+Notes: You can resize the window and press backspace to clear, but you can't scale or position anything dragged in ...yet.

 MIT license applies to all files in this project to date.
 Re-use enjoy.